jgamblin/NMap-Action/README.md

 # NMap-Action
-A Github Action That Launches an NMap Scan Vulners Scan &amp; Opens A Github Issue With The Findings
+THis A Github Action That Launches an NMap Scan Vulners Scan